Cedric Main

-Cedric Julien Main (born 15 July 1997) is a Dutch footballer who plays as a forward for club Darlington.
+Cedric Julien Main (born 15 July 1997) is a Dutch footballer who plays as a forward for club AFC Fylde.

 Early life

 Main started playing football at the age of eleven.

 Career

 Main started his career with Dutch side Ajax Zaterdag.
 In 2018, he signed for Spanish side La Nucía.
 In 2020, he signed for Spanish side Almagro.
 In 2021, he signed for English side FC United of Manchester.
 After that, he signed for English side South Shields.
 In 2022, he signed for English side Blyth Spartans.
 He helped the club escape relegation.
 In 2023, he signed for English side York City.
 After that, he was sent on loan to English side Blyth Spartans.
 In 2024, he signed for English side Darlington.
 On 27 January 2024, he debuted for the club during a 2–0 win over Hereford.
+On 9 May 2026, it was announced that Cedric would leave Darlington to join AFC Fylde on a free transfer.

 Style of play

 Main mainly operates as a striker.
 He is known for his speed and strength.
 He has been described as "boasts bright dribbling and creative statistics that suggest his ability to set up goals trumps his unpromising scoring record".